 The Division has procedures for support coordinators to follow to ensure choice in providers, services, institutional care, and service delivery options are reviewed with the participant and legally authorized representative annually.
-The Division rules for targeted case management entities also require the support coordinator to review choice, plan for services, risks, and one's goals without any undue influence from other providers or parties.
+The Division rules for TCM entities also require the support coordinator to review choice, plan for services, risks, and one's goals without any undue influence from other providers or parties.

-The Targeted Case Management (TCM) entity may provide waiver services, but NOT to an individual for whom the agency provides support coordination.
+The TCM entity may provide waiver services, but NOT to an individual for whom the agency provides support coordination.
 System changes are in transition, and the state will complete the system changes by December 31, 2018, in accordance with the timeline separately submitted to CMS.